nealgandhi/DanielBot/.github/CONTRIBUTING.md

   - This can be configured in IDEA, under "Version Control", then "Commit" in Settings.

 ## Submitting Changes
 Most of Daniel Bot's work is done on feature branches.
-For example, the FAQ system is developed on `feat/faq`.
+See [here](/docs/branches.md) for an explanation of this.

 Once a feature is finished and ready to be integrated into Daniel Bot, you should squash your commits if there are a lot, and rebase the branch onto `main`.
-Instructions on how to do this are available [here](/docs/dev/rebase-and-squash.md).
+Instructions on how to do this are available [here](/docs/rebase-and-squash.md).
 Once the branch is rebased, open a Pull Request to merge your feature branch into `main`.
 All GitHub Actions must pass before a PR will be merged.